sjkelleyjr/Deadlock/chapters/chapter_01.md

 "Story points?"
 Mack interrupted.
 "We're not even using agile methodology."

-Sarah's smile didn't waver, but Alex could see the panic in her eyes.
+Sarah's smile didn't waver, but Alex could see a hint of panic in her eyes.
 "That's exactly why we need this transformation!
 We're moving to a fully agile approach with two-week sprints, daily standups, and comprehensive retrospectives."

 Jordan raised his hand.
 "What about our current projects?
 We have several features in development that are already behind schedule."